gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 Epictetus is not the last word.

-His philosophy is a philosophy of endurance — worked out under conditions of radical powerlessness, oriented toward surviving intact in a world you cannot change.
+His philosophy is a philosophy of endurance, worked out under conditions of radical powerlessness, oriented toward surviving intact in a world you cannot change.